antonioerh/doit-task-manager/README.md

 - ![Bootstrap](https://img.shields.io/badge/bootstrap-%238511FA.svg?style=for-the-badge&logo=bootstrap&logoColor=white)

 ## Features & User Flow
 When a user first visits the website, they are automatically redirected to the **Login page**.
-I designed this page to be as flexible as possible: the form accepts either a **username or an email** in the primary field, improving user experience.
+This page was designed to be as flexible as possible: the form accepts either a **username or an email** in the primary field, improving user experience.
 Underneath the sign-in button, a link to the **Register page** ensures new users don't feel lost.

 The Register page requires four inputs: Email, Username, Password, and Password Confirmation.
 Upon successful registration, the user is redirected to the main dashboard.